Welcome to 31 Days of Self-care

 We are bombarded by messages from all directions that give us a reason not to love ourselves.
 Sometimes those messages are inadvertent.
 I know I’ve said things that I didn’t mean or at least I didn’t mean them the way they heard.
 We hear what we already believe.

 The radio, media venues, teachers, bosses, family members voice that we are too thin.
 No, wait!
 We are too fat!
 Well, if we were just taller.
 Or gosh darn it.
 How dare we go out on a date with a pimple on our nose.

 First of all, let me just say ALL of those messages are coming from another person’s perspective and judgment.

 We take those messages.
 We internalize them.
 And then we wear them season after season.

-When someone says something beautiful about you, what do you want to hear?
+Now, think about when someone says something beautiful about us, what do we want to hear?